Cosmic-Citrus/descent-curves/README.md

 $\implies k = f(y, y^\prime)$

-This first-order differential equation can be solved using the [separation of variables method]([Separation of variables - Wikipedia](https://en.wikipedia.org/wiki/Separation_of_variables)):
+This first-order differential equation can be solved using the [separation of variables method](https://en.wikipedia.org/wiki/Separation_of_variables):

 $\frac{dy}{dx} = \sqrt{\frac{k-(y-y_0)}{y-y_0}}$